oneapi-src/oneDNN/doc/programming_model/attributes_scratchpad.md

 As you can see, the scratchpad in these cases might be significant.
 By contrast, some other primitives might require very little extra space.
-For instance, one of the implementation of the @ref mkldnn::sum primitive requires temporary space only to store the pointers to data for each and every input array (that is, the size of the scratchpad is `n * sizeof(void *)`, where `n` is the number of summands).
+For instance, one of the implementation of the @ref dnnl::sum primitive requires temporary space only to store the pointers to data for each and every input array (that is, the size of the scratchpad is `n * sizeof(void *)`, where `n` is the number of summands).

-Intel MKL-DNN supports two modes of dealing with scratchpads:
+DNNL supports two modes of dealing with scratchpads:
-1. #mkldnn::scratchpad_mode::library.
+1. #dnnl::scratchpad_mode::library.
    The library allocates memory for each primitive during its creation.
 This is the **default** behavior which enables user to not worry about the scratchpad at all.
 However this approach has two major downsides:
    - If primitives are cached, they may reserve a significant amount of memory.
    - Primitives are not thread safe, because simultaneous runs will make different threads to use the same scratchpad buffer.
-2. #mkldnn::scratchpad_mode::user.
+2. #dnnl::scratchpad_mode::user.
-   A user provides scratchpad memory that has sufficient space at primitive execution (using the `MKLDNN_ARG_SCRATCHPAD` tag).
+   A user provides scratchpad memory that has sufficient space at primitive execution (using the `DNNL_ARG_SCRATCHPAD` tag).
 This enables the user to reuse the memory as well as to make the primitives thread-safe.
 However, this requires a good memory manager (in terms of speed and locality) on the user's side and some extra boilerplate code.

 @warning
     Primitives are not thread-safe by default.
 Users should use
-    #mkldnn::scratchpad_mode::user if they want to use a single primitive from
+    #dnnl::scratchpad_mode::user if they want to use a single primitive from
     different threads simultaneously.

 The attributes (@ref dev_guide_attributes) are used to control who provides a scratchpad:
-- C @ref mkldnn_primitive_attr_set_scratchpad_mode
+- C @ref dnnl_primitive_attr_set_scratchpad_mode
-- C++ @ref mkldnn::primitive_attr::set_scratchpad_mode
+- C++ @ref dnnl::primitive_attr::set_scratchpad_mode

 It is worth mentioning that all primitives support both scratchpad modes.
 That is, primitive descriptor creation success or failure cannot depend on the